rettigl/pynxtools-igor/docs/index.md

 hide: toc
 ---

-# Documentation for pynxtools-mpes
+# Documentation for pynxtools-igor

-pynxtools-mpes is a free, and open-source data software for harmonizing multidimensional photoemission spectroscopy (MPES) data and metadata for research data management using [NeXus](https://www.nexusformat.org/).

-pynxtools-mpes is a plugin for [pynxtools](https://github.com/FAIRmat-NFDI/pynxtools) for reading, translating, and standardizing MPES data from different sources such that it is compliant with the NeXus application definition [`NXmpes`](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXmpes.html).
-In addition, it also supports the specialized application definition [`NXmpes_arpes`](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXmpes_arpes.html) for angle-resolved photoemission spectroscopy (ARPES) experiments.
+pynxtools-igor is a free, and open-source data software for converting data stored with Wavemetrics [Igor Pro](https://www.wavemetrics.com/) into the [NeXus](https://www.nexusformat.org/) format.
+It is implemented as a plugin for [pynxtools](https://github.com/FAIRmat-NFDI/pynxtools) and allows to read, translate, and standardize data from Igor Pro binary waves and packed experiment files.
+Depending on the domain of data, pynxtools allows to ensure compliance with various NeXus application definitions, e.g. [NXmpes](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXmpes.html) for for angle-resolved photoemission spectroscopy (ARPES) experiments, or [NXxrd](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXxrd.html) for x-ray diffraction experiments.

-pynxtools-mpes is developed both as a standalone reader and as a tool within [NOMAD](https://nomad-lab.eu/), which is the open-source data management platform for materials science we are developing within [FAIRmat](https://www.fairmat-nfdi.eu/fairmat/).
+pynxtools-igor is developed both as a standalone reader and as a tool within [NOMAD](https://nomad-lab.eu/), which is the open-source data management platform for materials science we are developing within [FAIRmat](https://www.fairmat-nfdi.eu/fairmat/).

 <div markdown="block" class="home-grid">